sudhamabhatia/realtime-webrtc/README.md

 - `npm run build && npm start`

 ## How It Works
-- Client: `app/page.tsx` creates an `RTCPeerConnection`, gathers ICE, and POSTs the SDP `offer` to the Realtime endpoint with `Accept: application/sdp` and `OpenAI-Beta: realtime=v1`.
+- Client: `app/page.tsx` creates an `RTCPeerConnection`, gathers ICE, and POSTs the SDP `offer` to `https://api.openai.com/v1/realtime/calls?model=gpt-realtime-2025-08-28` with `Content-Type: application/sdp`.
 The returned SDP `answer` is applied as the remote description, enabling bi‑directional audio.
-- Server: `pages/api/realtime/ephemeral.ts` mints a short‑lived ephemeral key by calling `POST https://api.openai.com/v1/realtime/sessions` with your `OPENAI_API_KEY` and returns `{ ephemeralKey: ek_... }` to the client.
+- Server: `pages/api/realtime/ephemeral.ts` mints a short‑lived ephemeral key by calling `POST https://api.openai.com/v1/realtime/client_secrets` with your `OPENAI_API_KEY` and returns `{ ephemeralKey: ek_... }` to the client.

 ## Configuration
 - Model: `gpt-realtime-2025-08-28`